- Do you offer midwifery care for planned homebirths?

 We continue to provide care for an average of three to six hours after birth.
 The first few hours are for family bonding and we support your privacy during this time.
-While we will visually assess you and baby, it is only after the first hour or two hour that we will do a complete physical exam and assessment of both Mama and baby.
-We will help with the first breastfeedings, shower, meal and cleanup before we leave.
+While we will visually assess you and baby, it is only after the first hour or two hour that we will begin our routine assessments of both birthing parent and baby.
+We will help with the first nursings, shower, and meal.

 - Do you allow for water births?

-Water births are wonderful and we think every Mama should have a tub, even if she does not plan to birth in it.
+Water births are wonderful and we think every laboring person should have a tub, even if they do not plan to birth in it.
 We do believe there are pros and cons for birthing in water, and we will discuss this at prenatal visits, where you will get to choose if you plan to birth in water or not.

 For in-depth information regarding the use of birth tubs for labor and birth see Waterbirth International.